Check out our interactive diagram below to test your knowledge!

 The “center serving” is coiled thread wrapped around the center portion of your string where you would nock an arrow and attach a D-loop.
 The center serving protect the center section of the string from wear and tear that results from nocking arrows as well as drawing and shooting the bow.

-There is also serving material on parts of your bow string that go around the cams or through rollers that are attached to the cable guards.
+There is also serving material on areas of your bow string that go around the cams or through rollers that are attached to the cable guards.
 This helps the bow string stay together, especially in places that are likely to received the most friction.

 String vibration is a large cause for noise when a bow fires.
 A string stop helps dampen that vibration and thus reduces unwanted noise.
 The string stop is a rubber part that is often mounted on a post that is directly opposite of the front stabilizer.